Auto-Fail vs Warning Workflows

 - Ignoring DOM timing: Missing dynamic content rendering delays produces false negative scans that bypass quality checks.

-- Exit code mismatches: Failing to map
+- Exit code mismatches: Using the scanner’s built-in

 FAQ